 The first thing Mayko pointed out when I asked for basic tips on life drawing was that it’s wrong to think too much about prescriptive ‘how to’ steps in drawing.
 Drawing style and technique are unique to the individual and there isn’t a ‘correct approach’.
-When painting or cooking, there is more scope for correct ‘technique’ since those artforms are more about the materials.
+When painting or cooking, there is more scope for discussions on correct ‘technique’ since those artforms are more about the materials.
 Drawing is a more direct expression of yourself.
 You might see things in terms of flowing lines or angles or shapes – and whatever you see is what you should see.
 All this is wise and undoubtedly true, but us students want some concrete guidance, some tips and tricks and how to tutorials!
 So I kept asking, and got us some priceless information 😉

 See the wood, not the trees